 Set a realistic and responsible budget

 Kitchen remodelling is a huge undertaking and it's not the time to cut corners.
 You want to allocate enough funds to ensure that the remodel is worth it in the end; you don't want to have any regrets when you're finally finished and moved back into your kitchen space.
 A standard rule of thumb for any major home project is to add an extra 25% on top of your full reno costing for those inevitable surprise expenses.
-That is a lot of extra padding to fork out, but talk to anyone who has done a reno and you'd be hard pressed to find someone who didn't say 'Do it!!'
-The very first day of our reno cost us an extra £1,000.
+That is a lot of extra padding to fork out, but talk to anyone who has done a reno and you'd be hard pressed to find one person whose project didn't go over budget due to unforeseen issues.
+The very first day of our work started cost us an extra £1,000.
 When the cabinets were ripped out it revealed extensive damp damage that had eaten right through the brick, and it had to be repaired before we could proceed.
-We had no clue, there were no visible signs that a pipe had been leaking for the six years we occupied the house.
+We had no clue, there were no visible signs that a pipe had been leaking for the six years we had occupied the house.
 To set your basic budget for your ideal kitchen, first research several different kitchen remodels and aim to be sure of exactly what you want before you begin.
 Visit kitchen showrooms in person to get a realistic idea of surfaces, finishes and layouts, and see the difference in quality between low-end and high-end kitchens.
 You'll get a sense for which features you want to spend the big money on and where you can be more modest without compromising any quality or looks.
+When requesting kitchen remodel quotes from more than one company, remember that you are not just comparing costs; the features and the quality of both the components and the work (the latter being assessed by viewing completed projects in person or reading trustworthy reviews) are major factors to consider.
+Compare like for like so you can accurately assess the best value.

 Bonus tip: Walk away if the showroom you're in uses plastic hinges on the cabinet doors!
 Cheap usually goes with cheap so beware flimsy doors, too.
 Heavy metal hinges cost more but they last and are well worth the spend.
 The little parts can add up but it will prove more costly in the end if you skimp on the parts that make your kitchen function; you'll likely be replacing them in just over a year and paying the labour costs, too.